gruntjs/grunt-docs/grunt.task.md

 _This method is also available as [grunt.renameTask](grunt)._

 ## Loading Externally-Defined Tasks
 For most projects, tasks will be defined in the [Gruntfile](Getting-started).
-For larger projects, or in cases where tasks need to be shared across projects, tasks can be loaded from one or more external directories or Npm-installed grunt plugins.
+For larger projects, or in cases where tasks need to be shared across projects, tasks can be loaded from one or more external directories or Npm-installed Grunt plugins.

 ### grunt.task.loadTasks ☃
 Load task-related files from the specified directory, relative to the [Gruntfile](Getting-started).
-This method can be used to load task-related files from a local grunt plugin by specifying the path to that plugin's "tasks" subdirectory.
+This method can be used to load task-related files from a local Grunt plugin by specifying the path to that plugin's "tasks" subdirectory.

 ```javascript
 grunt.task.loadTasks(tasksPath)